Chesapeake and Ohio class T-1: History and design

 In 1925, the Lima Locomotive Works of Lima, Ohio, built their prototype A-1 class 2-8-4 locomotive, and they demonstrated it on various railroads, proclaiming it as a "super power" locomotive with its high horsepower output.
 The Chesapeake and Ohio Railway (C&O), which was in search of larger locomotives, allowed for the A-1 to be tested in their Allegheny Subdivision, and while impressed with the A-1’s performance, the C&O opted to wait for reviews from other railroads before placing their own orders.

 By 1929, other railroads had rostered 2-8-4 "Berkshires", including the Erie Railroad, and then the C&O decided to roster their own super power designs.
 By that time, the C&O was operating under control of the Van Sweringen brothers, who formed the Advisory Mechanical Committee (AMC) to standardize all of their railroad subsidiaries.
 In 1930, the C&O ordered the first of forty 2-10-4 "Texas"-types from Lima, which they classified as the T-1 class, and they shared identical design features with the Erie’s 2-8-4s.

 The T-1s were equipped with a trailing truck booster that exerted 15,275 lbf of tractive effort.
 The T-1s could haul trains of the same length as an H-7 class 2-8-8-2 at a faster speed.
 The locomotives mainly operated between Russell, Kentucky and Toledo, Ohio, with a few being assigned in eastern Virginia.
 They were rated at 13,500 ST loaded coal hoppers.
 They also sported the most heating surface of any two-cylinder steam locomotive, with a combined heating surface of 9654 sqft.

 Despite their overall success, their long-wheelbase made it difficult to maintain a proper counterbalancing scheme as the drivers wore unevenly in service.
 Later in their careers, as their built up frames began to work loose, the T-1s rode roughly and pounded the track to the point that a special gang stood by at the bottom of one long grade to repair the damage.

 In 1942, the Pennsylvania Railroad based 125 of their J1 class 2-10-4s off of the T-1s with slight modifications.

-In March of 1948, Norfolk and Western initiated an arrangement to borrow and test a T1 locomotive.
-Pennsylvania Railroad president Martin W. Clement said that Norfolk and Western "might be interested in the experimental use of the T1 passenger locomotive to compare it with our own J Class engines".